NubeIO/rubix-ce-docs/docs/rubix-ce/drivers/modbus/modbus-rtu/modbus.md

 Modbus Network

-This article explains how to configure the Modbus Network within Rubix-CE.
-This will allow us the send and receive Modbus data from connected Modbus devices.
+This article explains how to configure the Modbus Network within Rubix CE (Computer Edition).
+This will allow us the send and receive
+Modbus data from connected Modbus devices.

-## Adding a network
+## Adding a Modbus Network

 1. **Step-1** On the controller level, under `drivers`, click the **create** ![add icon](../../../img/apps/add-button.png) to select and download and install the relevant network.
 Follow the wizard to continue installing the network.
 2. **Step-2** Select the **Modbus Serial Network** or **Modbus TCP Network**.
 This will download the appropriate modules and drivers.
 Check the default communication settings for the sensor by ticking the 'show advanced options' checkbox.
 3. **Step-3** Once all the settings are added click on **Submit** button This should now create the Modbus and network.
-Now open the Modbus network to add a device
+Now open the Modbus network to add a device.

 ## Adding a Modbus RTU Network

 :::info
 Important things to note before proceeding:
-You must have a rubix-compute and a modbus RTU device and know the settings required to add the device**[ports](../../../../hardware/controllers/supervisors/rubix-compute/ports.md)**
+You must have a Rubix Compute and a Modbus RTU device and know the settings required to add the device**[ports](../../../../hardware/controllers/supervisors/rubix-compute/ports.md)**
 :::

 * **Network name** - The network name is the name of the desired network.
-It is recommended you use the type of modbus communications (eg. LoRa or RS485-1 / RS485-2).
+It is recommended you use the type of Modbus communications (eg. LoRa or RS485-1 / RS485-2).
 * **Enable** - Tick to enable the Modbus Network.
 * **Delay between points (ms)** - This is the minimum time (in milliseconds) between the individual Modbus poll requests.